-The ORNL DAAC Data Search option from the Data menu opens the Mercury metadata search system that provides options for keyword, spatial, and temporal searches across multiple data sources, such as: ORNL DAAC Archived Data, Land Validation Data, Regional and Global Data, Long Term Ecological Research (LTER) Network, and Organization of Biological Field stations.
+The ORNL DAAC Data Search is the Mercury metadata search system.
+It provides options for keyword, spatial, and temporal searches across ORNL DAAC archived data.

 Search by DOI

-To search for data sets that are cited or referred to in an article, enter the article's digital object identifier (DOI) into the ORNL DAAC DOI search.
-In addition, a Mercury keyword search based on the article's title displays related data sets.
+Search by DOI using the ORNL DAAC DOI search for data sets that are cited or referred to in an article, enter the article's digital object identifier (DOI).
+Related data sets are also displayed.

 THREDDS Data Server (TDS) Catalog Service